Liver cancer

 Fibrolamellar carcinoma

-Fibrolamellar carcinoma is a rare sub type of cancer.
+Fibrolamellar carcinoma is a rare type of HCC.

 Some people with other types of liver cancer can have high levels of a chemical called alpha fetoprotein (AFP) in their blood.
 This is usually not the case for people with fibrolamellar carcinoma.